 Have you ever noticed that you may only feel little if any pain during or shortly after an accident or fight, while you are still stressed?
 This is in part due to the positive effects of cortisol.
 Then when you relax, the pain intensifies as stress hormone levels normalize.
 DHEA hormone initiates repair and the inflammatory process begins.

 Short occasional bursts of high cortisol levels are expected and easily handled by the body as part of the stress response.
 It only becomes damaging when levels stay elevated due to malfunction or chronic stress.
-This is common in today's world as we deal with the constant stress of financial worries, environmental toxins, obesity, relationship troubles and more.
+This is common in today's world as we deal with financial worries, environmental toxins, obesity, relationship troubles and more.

 One of the functions of cortisol is to reduce inflammation, an initial part of the healing process.
 Inhibiting this process allows body tissues to continue receiving their full blood supply.
 This, and the other effects of cortisol, only become a problem when prolonged stress requires the body to sacrifice its balance and maintain high cortisol levels.